opensas/mdn-svelte-tutorial/readme.md

 You can see the complete content of this article [here](./01-getting-started/Svelte_getting_started.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_getting_started).

-The source code to follow this article is in the `01-getting-started` folder, you can download with the `npx degit opensas/mdn-svelte-tutorial/01-getting-started svelte-todo` command.
+The source code to follow this article is in the `01-getting-started` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/01-getting-started svelte-todo` command.
 You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/fc68b4f059d34b9c84fa042d1cce586c?version=3.23.2).

 ## 02. Starting our To-Do list app